Temporary leave from medical practice: Insights and tips from Dr Mayhew

 It’s a good idea to seek an outside opinion when re-evaluating your health and personal situation.
 The Physician Health Program is a good place to start.

-Reactivate your license with the College
+Reactivate your licence with the College

 Seek support